 Not at all.
 The art department at my high school didn't waiver much from drawing and painting, and clay needs space and mess to exist comfortably, which for some reason ruled out six-form and foundation.
 It was only really on my degree that I had a proper go with clay, which I chanced upon because of the multi-material nature of the course.
 It was its immediacy that instinctively drew me to it – you can shape anything, or an interpretation of anything, just by manipulating a ball of mud!

 My work always starts life away from the studio.
-What am I thinking about, what do I want to convey?
-And then how can that translate into an interesting and eye-catching object?
-The majority of my time is spent working with clay, so naturally, that crops up in my thinking more often than not, but I try to stay open and let the idea lead, and over the years have also made work with wood, resins, and paper.
+What am I thinking about?
+What do I want to convey?
+And then how can that translate into an exciting and eye-catching object?
+The majority of my time is spent working with clay, so naturally, that crops up in my thinking more often than not, but I try to stay open and let the idea lead, and over the years, I have also made work with wood, resins, and paper.

 Let's talk about your exhibition – what's Clad all about?

 Clad is about the relationship between the urban environment and the transient populations that pass through it.
 There are numerous physical traces on the urban landscape that different cultures and social groups leave in a given area over time.